tensorflow/hub/docs/api_docs/python/hub/Module.md

 * <b>`RuntimeError`</b>: explaning the reason why it failed to instantiate the Module.
 * <b>`ValueError`</b>: if the requested graph variant does not exists.

+## Properties

+<h3 id="variable_map"><code>variable_map</code></h3>

+Map from original variable names into tf.Variables (or lists of them).

+This map translates between variable names relative to the module and the corresponding Variable objects that have been created by instantiating it in the current graph (with the applicable scoping added).
+Each key in the map is a variable name as created by running the module's defining `module_fn` in the root scope of an empty graph.
+Each value in the map is a Variable object, or in case of partitioned variables a list of Variable objects.

+This property can be used with `tf.init_from_checkpoint` as `assignment_map` in order to restore a pre-trained checkpoint into a Module before calling `Module.export()`.

+#### Returns:

+A dict from the variable names in the Module to the instantiated tf.Variables or list of tf.Variables (if partitioned).
+The keys of this map are the same regardless of the scope of where the Module was instantiated.

+<h3 id="variables"><code>variables</code></h3>

+Returns the list of all tf.Variables created by module instantiation.

+## Methods

 <h3 id="__call__"><code>__call__</code></h3>